APPLICATIONS DUE FEB 28

 Additional Information

 The Theatre Division at PAVAN is unlike any program offered in the area.
-Our focus is on product, rather the process of theatre and its’ rich, deep historical contexts that lay the pathway for our modern approach.
+Our focus is not on product, but rather the process of theatre and its rich, deep historical contexts that lay the pathway for our modern approach.
 Students are challenged to reach their fullest potential as actors and actresses through individual and ensemble work, language, movement, and improvisation.

-Students are also provided with a strong foundation for character development, script analysis and performance techniques.
-PAVAN's comprehensive curriculum introduces techniques like: Stanislavski, Meisner, Kabuki, Noh, Drumming, Polish Poor Theatre, Puppetry, as well as Ensemble building.
+Students are also provided with a strong foundation for character development, script analysis, and performance techniques.
+PAVAN's comprehensive curriculum introduces techniques such as Stanislavski, Meisner, Kabuki, Noh, Drumming, Polish Poor Theatre, Puppetry, and Ensemble building.

-Development of short, new works piece are student-devised.
-Participants work together using higher level thinking to create a new piece.
-Creative challenges and decisions like plot line, staging and character development are resolved with faculty guidance.
+Development of short, new works are student-devised.
+Participants work together using higher-level thinking to create a new piece.
+Creative challenges and decisions like plot line, staging, and character development are resolved with faculty guidance.

 Faculty